 Language training leave

-Employees, self-employed people and professionals may apply for language training leave, which is a special paid leave of up to 200 hours over the person's professional career, to learn Luxembourgish or perfect his/her use of the language and facilitate his/her integration into society.
+Employees, self-employed people and professionals can request language training leave, which is a special paid leave of up to 200 hours over the recipient's professional career, to learn or perfect their Luxemburgish and facilitate their integration into society.

 In order to obtain language training leave, employees of all nationalities must: